 Although these are some of the top in demand virtual assistant services, there are still a lot more and you can always create a niche and market your own unique services, based on your competence and market need.

-You don’t necessarily need to have a specific experience before you can become a Virtual Assistant.
-But, to get started, you’ll need some skills.
+You don’t necessarily need to have a specific experience before you can become a Virtual Assistant but you need some skills to get started.

 PS: Even where you already have the requisite skills, it is still important to brush up your skills as this will give you more confidence in your work.

-Choosing a niche is a very important aspect of your journey to become a virtual assistant because your success to a large extent is going to depend on the niche you choose.
+Choosing a niche is a very important aspect of your journey to become a virtual assistant because your success to a large extent is going to depend on the industry you choose.

-So, before you choose a niche, you need to take note of certain things like,
+So, before you choose a niche, take note of things like,

-- The actual market demand for the skill.
+- Market Demand.
 Are there a decent number of people currently in need of this service you’re planning to offer?

 - Your level of Expertise in that niche.
-Do you have enough competence to work in this field or will you have to attend some training to build on your skills?
+Do you have adequate competence to work in this field or will you have to attend some training to build on or brush up your skills?
 And if you have to embark on trainings, how long will it take you?

 - The level of Competition.
 Are there a high number of already established experts in this niche?
 If yes, will you be able to compete with them profitably, as a beginner?